paulobtn/cli-bookmarker/README.md

 -r, remove bookmark with the specified id, or search with fzf if not -o, open bookmark if id is specified, open URL if a url is specified or, search with fzf if no argument was given -e, edit with default text editor
--t, fuzzy search of entries with an especific tag -h,--help show help
+-t, list all tags if no argument is provided or fuzzy search of entries with a provided tag -h,--help show help
 -v,--version show version
 ```